 Andy Boenau, AICP

 Andy Boenau, AICP believes mobility is freedom.
 He is passionate about expanding shared mobility platforms as a way for people to live happier, healthier lives.
-Andy is Principal, Mobility-as-a-Service Lead at Stantec, a top-10 global design firm.
 Andy has been working in the transportation industry for 22 years.
 His experience includes traffic engineering, multi-modal planning, transit hub planning, transit oriented development, app-based transportation, and mobility as a service.
 He has taught thousands of planners and engineers to pair new technologies with old philosophies to improve the safety and vitality of transportation systems.
 He’s a published author, has produced three award-winning short films, an award-winning podcast, and several digital courses.
 His contributions to the industry have also been acknowledged by Engineering News-Record (Top 20 Under 40, 2016) and Style Weekly (Top 40 Under 40, 2016).
 Andy is chair of the Institute of Transportation Engineers’ Transportation Planning Council, a group of nearly 2,000 professionals focused on the intersection of mobility and technology.
 He is also vice chair of American Planning Association’s New Urbanism Division.

 "Management is about arranging & telling.
 Leadership - that which comes from the Board - is about nurturing and enhancing."